serashioda/Python401-prework/README.md

 # Python401-prework
 Python401-prework

-This is a repository created for Python401 prework.
-A branch, codeacademy, was also created to showcase the code in specific exercises from the Python Track.
+This is a repository created for Python401 Codecademy prework.
+A branch, codecademy, was also created to showcase the code in specific exercises from the Python Track.

 I have made a .py for each of these challenges:
 - Unit 3: PygLatin - part 10